Meet the Team

 Umbreen also serves on the boards of Global Press, a news organization dedicated to reinventing the craft and business of international journalism by recruiting diverse populations of local women and training them to become professional, ethical journalists and Catchlight, a hybrid nonprofit media organization combining the practices of art, journalism and social justice.

-A recent graduate from Boston College with a passion for journalism and media, Tonie serves as advisory board co-chair.
+• A graduate from Boston College with a passion for journalism and media, Tonie serves as advisory board co-chair.

 She became an arts reporter during undergrad and later participated in The Bell’s Summer Youth Podcasting Academy.
-Her passion for storytelling and understanding cultures around the world soon urged her to switch gears to kickstart her career.
-Pivoting to social impact communications, Tonie works on purpose program planning & research and media strategy & execution for a variety of clients spanning verticals such as healthcare, technology and consumer products.
+Her passion for storytelling and understanding cultures around the world led her to pursue social impact communications.
+Tonie works on purpose program planning and research, as well as media strategy and execution, for a variety of clients spanning verticals such as healthcare, technology and consumer products.
 When she’s not listening to grime, R&B, or soca, Tonie enjoys traveling around NYC and beyond.
 Tonie hails from Brooklyn by way of Caribbean heritage.

-An undergraduate at Yale College double majoring in Comparative Literature and Global Affairs, Yasmine serves as an advisory board member.
+• Yasmine is an undergraduate at Yale College double majoring in Comparative Literature and Global Affairs.

 Originally from New York City, she joined The Bell as a Miseducation podcast intern in her freshman year of high school, and went on to advocate for reforming the specialized high school admissions process through The Bell’s youth advocacy program, Teens Take Charge.
 She's incredibly excited to continue her involvement with The Bell through the advisory board.